hperrin/svelte-material-ui/card/README.md

 All standard UI events are forwarded.

+### Media

-### Media: An area of the card meant to show media content.
+An area of the card meant to show media content.

 #### Options / Defaults